The 6 Principles of Effective Coaching for Leaders

 - Finally, model what you coach.
-This, the last of the 6 core principles, may be the most difficult to embody, as it means putting into practice outside of class the leadership lessons you’ve been trying to communicate.
+This, the last of the 6 core principles of coaching, may be the most difficult to embody, as it means putting into practice outside of class the leadership lessons you’ve been trying to communicate.

-And remember, if you don’t feel you have the capacity to coach on a particular issue, refer your charge to someone more experienced — an executive coach who, we hope, puts into practice the 6 core leadership coaching principles even better than you do.
+And remember, if you don’t feel you have the capacity to coach on a particular issue, refer your coachee to someone more experienced — perhaps somehow who, we hope, puts into practice the 6 core leadership coaching principles even better than you do.

 Ready to Take the Next Step?

 Support and retain your top talent using the time-tested principles of effective coaching.
 Build coaching skills and strengthen your team’s ability to hold effective coaching conversations with our Better Conversations & Coaching program, a coach training for leaders.
 Or, build and scale conversational skills across your entire organization to create a coaching culture of feedback.